medusa-project/medusa-downloader/README.md

 is for a small number of files and hence can be completed quickly.

 The path for creation is /downloads/create.
-It is recommended that you restrict this in some way to trusted users.
+It is recommended that you restrict this in some way to trusted users, for example by having the proxying nginx check digest authentication or restrict the hosts able to access this action.
-If you set 'active' to true in the auth section of the config/medusa_downloader.yml file then the client must provide http digest credentials.
-The realm and users/passwords are also configured there in this case - see the template file

-Alternately you can set 'active' to false and enforce authentication somewhere else - since this application presupposes proxying by nginx that is also a fine place to do it.

-If you want this feature to be turned off you can simply activate authentication on the rails side and have no users.
+If you want this feature to be turned off you can simply have no users or allow no hosts to access the action.

 The request should be a post with the body a string parseable as JSON.
 The format of the JSON is the same as for an AMQP request , with the